exercism/v3/languages/javascript/exercises/concept/array-transformations/.docs/instructions.md

 // => [5, 6]
 ```

-## 4. - The outside two cards will reappear in the middle of the deck (splice)
+## 4. - The outside two cards will reappear in the middle of the deck

 Elyse wants to move the top and bottom cards of the deck
 into the middle, in reverse order.